davxy/jam-stuff/README.md

 - PVM execution traces
 - Protocol conformance discussions and issues

-Here’s a reformulation with warning emojis for emphasis:

-### ⚠️ While this may assist implementations in achieving protocol compliance,
-**THIS IS NOT THE OFFICIAL AUDITING PROCESS**
+While this may assist implementations in achieving protocol compliance,**THIS IS NOT THE OFFICIAL AUDITING PROCESS**

 ## Repository Structure